kostasCode/Robotics-I-8.012/README.md

 #Robotics-I-8.012

-keywords: [Computational programing in fundumentals of robotics in Python from the ground up , Camera calibration,
+keywords: [Fundumentals of robotics in Python from the ground up , Camera calibration,
 Ur5e conveyor / sorting / paletizing,
 trajectory profiles, roboDk + mujoko exploration]

 BonusPoseDetectionCameraCalibration -> A small project that draws 3d frames from live camera feed in a window using perspective projection